effectivehomeoffice/effectivehomeoffice.com/README.md

 [Remote Guide, by Gitlab](https://about.gitlab.com/company/culture/all-remote/) is a complete and very extensive collection on how to build a fully remote company, touching every aspect of that.
 It's basically the playbook of Gitlab itself, and is constantly improved from their own learnings.

-Both guides promote a strong asynchronous way of distributed work, while we prefer a synchronous whole team approach.
+Both guides strongly promote an asynchronous way of distributed work, while we prefer a synchronous whole team approach.
 So, find out what works best for you and your team.

 ## Authors